Manufacturing Scalability: How Startups Can Scale Production?

 -

-Which manufacturing industry is best for startups?
+Which manufacturing industry is best for a startup?

 -

-Invest in automation and advanced technologies.
+Invest in automation and technology.

 -